davidbmar/audio_client_server/controller/cmd_line_runpod_control_scripts_wo_docker/security_group_update_ver2.md

    ```

 ## How It Works
+0. This is to protect the port 9000 and allow access only from API GATEWAY ranges

 1. **Fetch IP Ranges**: The script downloads the latest AWS IP range information and filters for API Gateway IPs in the us-east-2 region.